Gawari Mada.

-The Holt community is creating a Micro-Forest, food forest and nature play area within suburban Holt in 2022.
+The Holt community has established a Micro-Forest, food forest and nature play area within suburban Holt.
 Our crowdfunding campaign ran throughout June 2021 and together we successfully raised $25,060 for our project.
 We have also been successful with two grant submissions.
-Our first community planting days ran from Friday 27 to Sunday 29 May 2022.
-We are now setting up our monthly working bees for the first Saturday of every month from 2-4 pm.
+Our first community planting days were held from Friday 27 to Sunday 29 May 2022.
+We continue to care for the park through regular working bees.
+Keep an eye on the blog posts for all the latest news and events.
 All welcome!

 You are invited to join the discussion on our Facebook Group and follow our journey on Instagram.